 Deal value and timelines

-Inside sales teams work on smaller deals in terms of ticket size.
+Inside sales teams work on smaller deals in terms of ticket size – which is relevant for SaaS sales.
 They do so while maintaining short turnarounds on their communications.
 Outside or field sales-driven organizations have longer turnarounds due to the number of people involved.

 As mentioned earlier — inside sales teams are reliant on online communication channels to conduct prospecting, research and outreach.
 These include the likes of emails, CRMs, sales engagement platforms, video conferencing tools, etc. Outside sales teams are also increasingly adopting online channels, but still, predominantly present and demo their products in-person.